 Presentations and open discussion took place over the two-day workshop around ideas and themes concerned with the work and position of women photographers today.
-The summaries of presentations (part one) are below.
+The summaries of presentations are below.

-Professor in Exhibition Studies and Spatiality at the Academy of Fine Arts, University of the Arts Helsinki, Finland)
+Professor in Exhibition Studies and Spatiality at the Academy of Fine Arts, University of the Arts Helsinki (Finland)

 Feminist curating: Women curating women?

 What do we talk about when we talk about feminist curating?
 Is it talking or acting?
 Rastenberger observes some of recent practices of feminist curating and reminds herself of a job to be done — of a need to move forward until an equal (photographic art) world is reached.

 Anna-Kaisa Rastenberger, PhD, works as a Professor in Exhibition Studies and Spatiality at the Academy of Fine Arts, University of the Arts Helsinki.
 Formerly she worked as the Chief Curator at The Finnish Museum of Photography.
 Rastenberger is art historian specialising in contemporary art and photographic art.
 She has extensive experience in exhibition projects, curating practices and the international exhibition scene of the contemporary arts.
 Her special interests are new forms of photography as contemporary art, exhibition as critical practice and feministic practices on art field.
 Rastenberger is also an artistic co-director and co-founder of ‘The Festival of Political Photography’, which seeks to examine what the word ”political” means in contemporary extended photographic practices.

 Assistant Director and Curator, African Artists’ Foundation (Nigeria)